-LITTLE OR NO AUTO INSURANCE COVERAGE FOR INTENTIONAL DAMAGE
+AUTO INSURANCE COVERAGE FOR ROAD RAGE

 Fortunately, the caller had collision coverage on her car that will still cover her car damage.
-However, any coverage for her injuries, other than a limited amount of medical bills, will not be covered by either his auto insurance policy or her auto policy because he did it on purpose.
-This doesn’t mean the person who called us can’t sue the drunk driver who intentionally hit her; she can still sue him for her car damage and her injuries.
-The problem is that without car insurance, she may have a difficult time collecting any judgment she is awarded.
+However, any compensation for her injuries, other than a limited amount of medical bills, will not be covered by either the other driver’s auto insurance policy or her auto policy, because he did it on purpose.
+This doesn’t mean the person who called us can’t sue the drunk driver who intentionally hit her.
+The problem is that without auto insurance, she may have a difficult time collecting any judgment she is awarded.
 At least he was arrested and will be prosecuted.

 If you are in a car accident in MN, you are welcome to call us and speak with a lawyer for a free consultation to learn your rights.
 To read more about drunk driving accidents click here. http://rochlinlaw.com/drunk-driving-accidents.